mfaani/mfaani/content/posts/architecture/refactoring-tips.md

         - Diagrams are just to help you see things easier.
 Reality is the ultimate source of truth.
 Diagrams are the closest possible manifestation of it.
         - There are diminishing results with trying to build a perfect diagram.
         - What you must do is to never let your diagrams go stale.
+    - Have different diagrams
+      - Don't try to put in too many things into one diagram.
+      - Having different diagrams is ok.
+It might take you 2-3 different diagrams to convert them all.

   You can have a more detailed diagram than this too.
 The note is to do it steps.
 Often using writing down on a paper initially makes things a whole lot easier for me.